Palace Guard: Broadcast

 Palace Guard was broadcast by CBS from October 18 to November 1, 1991.
 Counting the show's feature-length pilot, only three of the eight completed episodes of Palace Guard were aired on CBS.

 Home media

 In July 2010, Mill Creek Entertainment released Prime Time Crime: The Stephen J. Cannell Collection on DVD in Region 1.
-This special collection contained 54 episodes from 13 different shows produced by Stephen J. Cannell Productions including all eight episodes of Palace Guard.
+This special collection contained 54 episodes from 13 different shows produced by Stephen J. Cannell Productions including all nine episodes of Palace Guard.